• Free shipping on all orders

 8. Speak to Your Vet

 If you’re concerned about your cat not using the litter box or eating and drinking, speak to your vet.
 Most cats will likely be sneaking food and water when their owners aren’t looking and should be using the litter box after a day.
-However if they have not eaten at all beyond 24 hours then it’s best to contact your vet who will advise you on the next steps.
+However, if they have not eaten in over 24 hours, it’s best to contact your vet, who will advise you on the next steps.

-If you’ve adopted a traumatized or particularly nervous cat, this entire process might go on for a while, but you can try measuring the amount of food and water that you’re putting out, which can help you see what your cat is eating and drinking.
-Ensure that the food that you leave out is either the same food that the shelter used or something that smells strongly.
+If you’ve adopted a traumatized or particularly nervous cat, this entire process might go on for a while, but you can try measuring the amount of food and water you’re putting out, which can help you see what your cat is eating and drinking.
+Ensure that the food you leave out is either the same food the shelter used or something with a strong aroma.
 This can help draw your cat to eat.

 hepper cat paw divider